Finding Planted Cliques in Sublinear Time: Our techniques

+While this provides a tight lower bound for cliques of size $k = \Omega(n^{\frac{2}{3}})$, it is quite far from our algorithmic upper bound of $\widetilde{O}(n^{\frac{3}{2}})$ for cliques of size $\Theta(\sqrt{n \log n})$ by only providing an $\Omega(n)$ lower bound.
+However, Theorem 2 in \cite{racz2019finding} also shows that lower bound techniques relying \emph{purely} on analysing the number of queries required will fail to give better lower bounds.
+This is because there exists an inefficient algorithm making as few as $\widetilde{O}\left(\frac{n^2}{k^2} + n \right)$ queries that can find the planted clique with good probability.
+Hence we we resort to using computational hardness assumptions to show stronger lower bounds.
+The most natural average case computational hardness assumption in this scenario is the \PCC~(Conjecture~\ref{conj:pc}).

+An algorithm for recovery can be easily converted into an algorithm for detection simply by picking some large enough random subset of the output of the algorithm (say $3 \log n$) and checking (in time $O(\log^2 n)$) if all the vertices are connected to each other.
+So we focus on the detection problem when proving the rest of our lower bounds, since this immediately translates into a recovery lower bound.
+We show that the (non-)existence of really good sublinear time algorithms for planted clique detection in the `easy' regime seems connected to the (non-)existence of very fast (not necessarily sublinear) algorithms for the detection problem in the `hard' regime.

-As we remarked earlier, we show this connection using a slightly different notion of a planted clique problem which we call ${\sf{iidPC_D}}$ (Definition~\ref{def:iid-pc-detection}).
+We show this connection using a slightly different notion of a planted clique problem which we call ${\sf{iidPC_D}}(n,\frac{k}{n})$ (Definition~\ref{def:iid-pc-detection}).
 In this model, each vertex is included in the clique independently with probability $\frac{k}{n}$.
-The idea is that since the two models are quite similar to each other, we can use one as a proxy to study the other.
-Hence impossibility results for one give evidence for impossibility theorems in the other.
-We first state the results we obtain, and then discuss the relation between this model and the vanilla planted clique detection problem ${\sf{PC_D}}$ (Definition~\ref{def:pc-detection}).
+We use this as a proxy to study the vanilla planted clique detection problem ${\sf{PC_D}}(n,k)$ (Definition~\ref{def:pc-detection}) in which a uniformly random set of $k$ vertices form the clique.
+Due to their similarity, impossibility results for one model give evidence for impossibility theorems in the other.
+For now we simply state the results we obtain, and defer in-depth discussion of the relation to Sections~\ref{sec:algs-work-all-models} and \ref{sec:lb-iidp-to-pc}.